 The above steps may not completely eliminate your cat’s feelings of loneliness, but they can help your cat feel more secure and less prone to acting out in general.

 Will My Cat Get Lonely At Night?

 Some cats do get lonely at night because, while they are likely active and ready to run around, their owners are settling down to sleep.
-Cats may also feel lonely if they are not allowed to access their owner’s bedrooms at night, meaning they have to stay by themselves until the morning.
-If you notice that your cat is exhibiting lonely nighttime behaviors—including excessive meowing at night, scratching at the door and destructive behavior at night—then you will want to find a solution.
+Cats may also feel isolated if they are not allowed to access their owner’s bedrooms at night, meaning they have to stay by themselves until the morning.
+If you notice that your cat is exhibiting lonely nighttime behaviors—including excessive meowing at night, scratching at the door and destructive behavior at night, you will want to find a solution.